JocelynVelarde/JocelynVelarde/README.md

 Student in International Baccalaureate
 --------------------------------------

 My interest for coding started since I was 11, I started with HTML and CSS and then moved on into Java.
 I use Java as my main language, which I am also taking class courses of.
 I want to expand my interests into Networking and Gaming.
+I develop multiplatform applications using Flutter framework

 * 🌍  I'm based in Mexico
 * ✉️  You can contact me at [A01285780@tec.mx](mailto:A01285780@tec.mx)